ariellepollock/project-1-game/README.md

 ## Next Steps
 - condense repetitive code
+- create a functionality to randomize placement of items if player wants to play again
 - add mini games to play
 - add visual tracker to race against computer